-d) Indicate where your members were initially trained in the profession (use only whole numbers; do not enter commas or decimals).
+d) Indicate where your members2 were initially trained in the profession (use only whole numbers; do not enter commas or decimals).

-The numbers to be reported in the Members row are the numbers on December 31st of the reporting years.
-For example, if you are reporting registration practices for the calendar year 2009, you should report the number of members in the different categories on December 31st of 2009.
+The numbers to be reported in the Members row are the numbers on December 31st of the reporting year.
+For example, if you are reporting registration practices for the calendar year 2009, you should report the numbers of members in the different categories on December 31st of 2009.

-Jurisdiction where members were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) Ontario Other Canadian Provinces USA Other International Unknown Total Members on Dec.
-31 st of the reporting year 2331 418 504 142 0 3395
+Jurisdiction where members were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) Ontario Canadian Provinces USA Other International Unknown Total Members on December 31 st of the reporting year 2297 425 491 135 n/a 3348

-Persons who are currently able to use the protected title or professional designation of your profession.
+2 Persons who are currently able to use the protected title or professional designation of the profession.